-Note: This doesn't mean the overall MapReduce job would take 14 seconds.
+This does not mean the overall MapReduce job would take 14 seconds.
 This example is ignoring the overhead of both MapReduce and RDBMS and is only comparing the amount of time spent reading from disk.
 Regardless of the overhead, this demonstrates how Hadoop reads large amounts of data in an extremely efficient manner.